pires/kubernetes-vagrant-coreos-cluster/README.md

 brew install wget
 ```

+### Windows

+The [vagrant-winnfsd plugin](https://github.com/GM-Alex/vagrant-winnfsd) will be installed in order to enable NFS shares.

 ## Deploy Kubernetes

 Current ```Vagrantfile``` will bootstrap one VM with everything needed to become a Kubernetes _master_ and, by default, a couple VMs with everything needed to become Kubernetes minions.